ThallysCezar/Api_DotNetChallenge/README.md

 </p>

 Image with their respective endpoints, list the endpoints, as if it were here, however, here 'and store, instead of product

-1. GET /stores: Retrieves a list of all products.
+1. GET/stores: Retrieve a list of all stock items.
+  - Description: This endpoint returns a list of all stores available.
+  - Example: 'GET/stores'.

-2. GET /stores/{id}: Retrieve a specific product by its ID.
+2. GET/stores/{id}: Retrieves a specific product by its ID.
+ - Description: This endpoint retrieves a store based on the provided ID.
+ - Example: 'GET/stores/789'.

-3. POST /stores: Creates a new product.
+3. POST/stores: Creates a new product.
+ - Description: This endpoint allows creating a new store with the provided data.
+ - Example: 'POST/stores'.

-4. PUT /stores/{id}: Updates an existing product by its ID.
+4. PUT/stores/{id}: Updates an existing product by its ID.
+ - Description: This endpoint updates an existing store identified by the provided ID with the provided data.
+ - Example: 'PUT/stores/789'.

-5. DELETE /stores/{id}: Deletes a product by its ID.
+5. DELETE/stores/{id}: Deletes a product by its ID.
+ - Description:  This endpoint deletes the store identified by the provided ID.
+ - Example: 'DELETE/stores/789'

 These are basic CRUD (Create, Read, Update, Delete) operations commonly used in RESTful APIs.